CES Handbook 2020-2021

 - Unnecessary conversation with the bus operator or any action, which might divert the bus operator’s attention, is to be avoided.

 - There is to be no use of tobacco on any school bus, nor is possession or use of alcohol or drugs permitted.

 - Student(s) are to avoid littering the bus and should remove any wrappers or other garbage they are personally responsible for.

 - Eating on the bus shall be at the discretion of the bus operator.

-- Students wishing to go home on buses to which they are not assigned must first present a note from home to the office with proof of parental/guardian permission, and the secretary will issue a pass.
+- Students wishing to go home on buses to which they are not assigned must first present a note to the office with proof of parental/guardian permission, and the secretary will issue a pass.
 They will only be allowed on the bus if there is adequate seating at that time. ****At this time, during the COVID-19 Pandemic, there are NO BUS PASSES ISSUED for non assigned buses.****

 - When entering or exiting, student(s) and or parent(s)/guardian(s) shall follow the direction of the bus operator and shall always pass in front of the bus.